 Morgan Janke, Project Directormjanke@earlymilestones.org720.573.4721

 Morgan Janke is a Project Director at Early Milestones Colorado.
-In this role, she oversees the work of LAUNCH Together and the Child Maltreatment Prevention Initiative in service of the organization's mission to advance success for young children across the state by accelerating innovation, use of best practices and systemic change.
+In this role, she oversees the work of LAUNCH Together and the Child Maltreatment Prevention Framework for Action Community Planning Initiative in service of the organization's mission to advance success for young children across the state by accelerating innovation, use of best practices and systemic change.
 Prior to joining Milestones, Morgan was the Director of Quality Improvement at the Virginia Early Childhood Foundation where she led the development and implementation of the state's QRIS through a public-private partnership and provided guidance and support to 25 local early childhood councils.
 Morgan holds a Master in Public Administration from the University of Colorado, Denver and a B.S. in psychology from Virginia Commonwealth University.

 Jennifer Nash, Operations Directorjnash@earlymilestones.org720.573.4718

 Jennifer Nash is the Operations Director for Early Milestones Colorado.
 Jennifer has an extensive background in operations and management, most recently working for the law firm Jackson Lewis P.C. as the Office Administrator for the Denver and Salt Lake City offices.
 Prior to entering the legal field, Jennifer worked with the City of Thornton, the University of Denver, Denver Regional Council of Governments and the international organization Up with People, where she was able to utilize her leadership and operations skills both in the United States and abroad.
 She received a Master’s Degree in Organizational Leadership from the University of Denver and a Bachelor’s Degree in Communications from Saint Cloud State University in Minnesota.

 Katie Poston, Project Coordinatorkposton@earlymilestones.org720.573.4720